18/10/2022

 History and definition of color blindness

-In 1794, the English chemist John Dalton publishes an article discussing the incorrect perception of colors in some people, including himself.
-This article marks the beginning of the study of the disease that will be named color blindness after the author of the article.
+In 1794, the English chemist John Dalton published an article discussing the incorrect perception of colors in some people, including himself.
+This article initiated the study of the condition that, named after the author, would be called color blindness.

-Scientifically known as color blindness, color blindness manifests in different ways depending on which primary color is not perceived or is partially perceived by the affected individual.
+Scientifically known as dichromatopsia, color blindness manifests in different ways depending on which primary color is not perceived or is partially perceived by the affected individual.

 In the case of total blindness to a color, we have:

-In its most severe form, called achromatopsia, one cannot perceive any of the primary colors and the world appears in black and white.
+In the most severe form, called achromatopsia, none of the primary colors can be perceived and the world appears in black and white.

 How does color blindness occur?

-In most cases, color blindness has a genetic origin and results from an alteration of the X chromosome.
-Although, to a lesser extent, cases of color blindness induced by other pathologies, trauma, or incorrect lifestyles can occur.
+In most cases, color blindness has a genetic origin and results from a mutation of the X chromosome.
+Although, to a lesser extent, cases of color blindness induced by other conditions, trauma, or incorrect lifestyles can occur.

 Men are affected much more than women, with an incidence of 8% in the total male population compared to 1% in the female population.

 This is due to the fact that the genetic modification appears on the X chromosome.
-Since women have two X chromosomes, it is necessary for both to have this modification.
+Since women have two X chromosomes, both must have this modification.

 Tests for color blindness

 In 1917, Dr. Shinobu Ishihara, a specialist in ophthalmology, was tasked with developing tests to recognize color blindness.
-Thus were born the “Ishihara Plates”, 38 plates that present disks containing numbers made up of dots in two contrasting colors.
+Thus, the “Ishihara Plates” were created, 38 cards that present disks containing numbers formed by dots of two contrasting colors.
 The numbers can be seen and recognized, depending on the test, only by those who suffer from color blindness or by those who have no visual defects.

 In the case of preschool children, the test can still be performed, but instead of numbers, images are used.